My dog is dying, but I don’t have money for the vet. What should I do?

 These sites can help mitigate the cost of euthanasia or pay for it altogether.

-GoFundMe is used for all kinds of crowdfunding, one of those being to help those in financial trouble.
+GoFundMe is a fundraising page used for all kinds of crowdfunding, one of those being to help those in financial trouble.

-Owners can set up an account, detail why the need the money, and hopefully people out there will help.
+Owners can set up an account, and detail why they need the money.
+Hopefully people out there will help.

 RedRover is committed to helping owners in need and their pets.

-They have grants for people who need financial support ranging from foster owners to those who own their own pet.
+They have urgent care grants for people who need financial support ranging from foster owners looking for basic medical care to those who own their own pets and just need some temporary help with medical expenses.

-Waggle is a crowdfunding platform developed specifically for pet owners to help one another.
+Waggle is a veterinary care assistance crowdfunding platform developed specifically for pet owners to help one another.

 My Dog is Dying.
 Help Me